Supply Chain Seminars

 To benefit most from this program and to foster a rich exchange of ideas among a diverse group of peers, participants should work in the supply chain and have several years of full-time work experience.

 Experienced professionals who are currently in transition will also find this program valuable.
-The Supply Chain Seminar Series offers these individuals an opportunity to update skills, stay abreast of current trends in Supply Chain Management, and demonstrate to hiring managers a dedication to professional development.
+This workshop offers these individuals an opportunity to update skills, stay abreast of current trends in Supply Chain Management, and demonstrate to hiring managers a dedication to professional development.

 Participants represent a wide variety of industries and organizations, including medium- to large-sized corporations, non-profits, government agencies, and small businesses.